raul23/search-ebooks/README.rst

   The ``--sr`` and ``--mr`` flags in the examples are the short versions of ``--search-regex`` and ``--metadata-regex`` flags, respectively.
-They allow you to perform **regex-based** search of ebook's content and metadata.
+They allow you to perform **regex-based** search of ebook's content and metadata, respectively.

 Roadmap
 =======